prompt-toolkit/ptpython/README.rst

    else:
        sys.exit(embed(globals(), locals()))

-Note config file support currently only works when invoking `ptpython` directly.
-That it, the config file will be ignored when embedding ptpython in an application.
+Note config file and option storage support currently only works when invoking `ptpython` directly.
+That is, the config file will be ignored when embedding ptpython in an application and option changes will not be saved.

 Multiline editing
 *****************